Program: B.S., Environmental and Occupational Health

-Graduates of the undergraduate program in Environmental and Occupational Health will be able to:
+Students receiving a Bachelor of Science in Environmental and Occupational Health will be able to:

 - Demonstrate a comprehensive knowledge of the recognition, evaluation and control of biological, chemical and physical factors that can impact human health and safety, and the environment.

 - Demonstrate knowledge of how to work in interdisciplinary teams to promote public and private action to protect public health and the environment.

 - Communicate environmental and occupational health concepts and programs to a variety of audiences, using both written and verbal forms of communication.

 - Apply mathematical and critical reasoning to understand and incorporate new concepts in the field.